top of page

 This Appreciative Inquiry explores menstrual wellbeing for children and young people with additional needs in special school settings across Rhondda Cynon Taff.

-Menstrual wellbeing is closely linked to health, confidence, dignity and educational participation.
-Yet children and young people with additional needs are frequently overlooked in both research and practice.
-This work centres their voices, experiences and strengths — and supports schools and families to co-create solutions that genuinely work in context.
+Menstrual wellbeing is closely linked to health, confidence, dignity and participation in education - yet pupils with additional needs are frequently overlooked.
+This work centres their voices and lived experience, supporting schools and families to co-create solutions that genuinely work in context.

 Why this matters

-Children and young people with additional needs experience significant inequalities in menstrual health support.
+Children and young people with additional needs face clear inequalities in menstrual support:

 This inquiry also supports children’s rights under the UN Convention on the Rights of the Child (Articles 2, 3, 12, 23 and 24) and aligns with the Welsh Government’s Period Proud Wales Plan (2023).